-Diet, food, drink, snacks…WHAT should we eat with colitis?
+Diet, food, drink, snacks…WHAT should we eat with colitis and WHY?

 SCD has actually been around for several decades, but to most people it’s previously unknown.
-(It’s almost never talked about in the doctor’s office…big mistake number 1 doc!)
+(It’s almost never talked about in the doctor’s office…and I think that’s a big mistake.)

 I’d never heard of it either.
 Not a single doctor ever told me about treating my UC with diet.
 The Specific Carbohydrate Diet™ has actually been tested out for well over 45 years by two pretty spectacular people.
 Both Elaine Gottschall and Dr. Hass spent thousands of hours figuring out what works well and what does not in terms of foods.
 And I’m very grateful for all their hard work.